Alpha-Blend-Interactive/docs/docs/cck/components/Combat System.md

 ##### Shield Regeneration
 + **Shield Regeneration Delay:** The time in seconds before the player starts regenerating Shield.
-+ **Shield Regeneration Rate:** How much Shield the player receives per second.
++ **Shield Regeneration Rate:** The amount of Shield the player recovers per second.
 + **Shield Regeneration Cap:** The amount of Shield that regeneration will stop.

 ##### General Settings
-+ **Friendly Fire:** Enable or Disable the ability for players to attack their own teamates.
++ **Friendly Fire:** Enable or Disable the ability for players to attack their own teammates.

 ##### Respawn Behavior
 Choose how the player will respawn upon being downed.